 Decarbonisation is the reduction and limitation of these gases (created by a myriad of economic and social activities) which are proving detrimental to our environment, all in order to prevent global warming.

 You can learn more about what climate change means for Ireland here.

 Possibly the easiest way to reduce your carbon footprint is by switching to a supplier of green renewable electricity.
 Using green electricity helps to reduce your home’s carbon dioxide emissions, while also helping to contribute towards Ireland’s renewable energy targets for 2030.

-If you’d like to switch to go green, you can compare all green energy deals across a range of suppliers easily on bonkers.ie.
+If you’d like to go green, you can compare all green energy deals across a range of suppliers easily on bonkers.ie.